jphorec/kongit/templates/_README.md

 # {{.Name}} Kong plugin

-This plugin was generated with [kongit](https://github.com/FigureTechnologies/kongit)
+This plugin was generated with [kongit](https://github.com/jphorec/kongit)

 # Development

-This generated project brings in the Kong Golang developer package docs can be found here https://pkg.go.dev/github.com/Kong/go-pdk
+This generated project brings in the Kong Golang developer package docs can be found here: https://pkg.go.dev/github.com/Kong/go-pdk

 Each Kong plugin runs its own server and has a socket connection back to Kong for communication.
 A plugin can have configuration paramters that are defined as a struct in your main plugin file `{{.Name}}.go`.